V3lectronics/SPIRIT/README.md

 ### EDA Software

+For schematic, PCB layout etc. KiCad 8 is used.

 All design files are openly available through this repository.

-There should be no issues with opening them with newer versions of Kicad (6 and up).

-The PCB layout, schematics and other files related to the board are exported from Kicad 6.0.11+dfsg-1 (Debian adapted package that excludes any non-free components).

-This way all newer versions (6 and up) can open the project.
-If the files where made in Kicad 8 people with say kicad 7 could not open them.

-The project will probably be migrated, after Kicad 8 becomes more stable or when there will be more contributors and switching versions will become annoying.
-For now this doesn't matter.

 ### Carrier PCB

-Custom carrier board (motherboard) that interfaces between the CM4 and the rest of the electronics.
-It's function is to manage other system related tasks (such as battery charging).'
+Custom carrier board (motherboard) that interfaces between the Compute Module and the rest of the electronics.

-This is the only custom electronic component, however all of the design files are publicly available through this repository.
+This is the only custom electronic component in this project.
+The design files are publicly available.

 ### Touchscreen